A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions: Standardized Attribution Evaluation

-Recent research has explored alternatives to enhance reliability of baseline attribution results \cite{wang2022not}, \cite{yang2023recal}.
-Here, we conduct comparative experiments for such choices.
-Re-calibrated attributions~\cite{wang2022not} have been introduced to enhance integration-based methods by estimating attributions from identified valid references.
-In Fig.~\ref{fig:valref_asrpr}, we compare the re-calibrated attributions and original attributions across integration-based attribution methods, including IG-SG, IG-Uni, AGI and LPI.
-It is observed that re-calibrated attributions further enhance the performance of the original attributions on CIFAR-10, GTSRB and ImageNet datasets.
-In addition, the performance of re-calibrated attributions is observed to degrade with decreasing mean input pixel values, aligning with our Observation~2.
-This demonstrates the sensitivity of integration-based methods to variations in the reference values.
-Despite the enhancement achieved through re-calibration, it remains unique to integration-based attribution methods.
-To maintain evaluation consistency across different methods, we retain the use of original attributions in the integration methods for the subsequent experiments.

-Figure~\ref{fig:obj_contrast_asrpr} offers a comparison between attributions computed by our established consistent setup and contrastive outputs~\cite{wang2022not} on CIFAR-10, GTSRB, and ImageNet.
-It is notable that explaining contrastive output yields similar performance compared to explaining manually selected outputs, particularly evident in cases involving FullGrad and integration-based methods.
-This observation underscores the superiority of contrastive output over mutual selection.
-However, explaining contrastive output in CAM and Gradient-based methods does not achieve comparable performance.
-The following observation is derived from the above analysis.

-In summary, our experimental results demonstrate that different setups yield distinctive performances for the same attribution method.
+In App.~\ref{sec_recalibrate}, we further investigate alternative contrastive outputs\citep{wang2022not} and recalibrated attributions~\citep{yang2023recal}, offering additional insights.
+In summary, our experimental results show that different setups yield distinctive performances for the same attribution method.
 This implies that the performance of these methods is susceptible to misinterpretation.
-We offer clear guidelines for consistent and fair benchmarking for the considered methods.
+We offer a standardized setup for consistent and fair benchmarking.
 To the best of our knowledge, there has been no prior research addressing the need for a standardized consistent setup.
 We advocate for the adoption of a unified configuration, which is imperative for the advancement of attribution methods.